ArivAhuja/pawns-board-game-ood/Homework5/docs/README.md

   the opponent's number of owned cells.
 - **ChainedStrategy**: You can combine different strategies here, and the resulting move will (for now) is the one that provides the most cell ownership.

+### Controller Insturctions

+- Press a card to select it
+- Press a cell to select it
+- Press different card or cell to change selection
+- Press "p" to pass turn
+- Press "c" to place card